sam-mahdi/Peaklist_Assignment_Library/SAPUS/Test_files/Read_Me.md

 233S-237V rmsd=1.97
 ```

-Using the SAVUS_sparta_input file with the unassigned_peak_list file (generated using SAG) using a threshold of 1.2, generates this output:
+Using the avs_sparta_input file with the unassigned_peak_list file (generated using SAG) using a threshold of 1.2, generates this output:

 Diagonal Sum
 ```